 So why do this?
 Well, constant pressure can result in your opponent rushing their work and making mistakes – this helps to create an opening for Golovkin to cut off the ring and apply his perfected power shots which I will go on to explain next.

 The Jab and Power Shots

 Triple G’s power shots are some of the best in boxing, but how does he manage to apply this over and over again?
 Well, it starts with his stiff powerful jab which he uses to push forward into his opponent so he can get closer to them or put them against the ropes.
-Because of the power behind this, his opposition reacts too easily to his feints or tries to move out the way.
+Because of the power behind this, his opposition reacts too easily to his feints or tries to move out of the way.
 GGG smartly changes the rhythm and location of where he throws the Jab which results in them panicking or rushing their work, therefore leaving openings for Kazakh.

 Once Golovkin has them where wants them, he will get to work with his perfectly timed power shot.
 Due to being up close, he is now able to make slight foot movement to the left to apply a sickeningly strong liver shot which Mexican fighters are known to throw very often.

 He also uses the weight of his body by twisting and keeping his head offline to provide unpredictable devastating punches that most don’t see coming.

-Check out Lee Wylie’s insightful video on how GGG uses this technique along with other ways he applies ‘Hunter’ like pressure style below:
+Check out Lee Wylie’s insightful video on how GGG uses this technique along with other ways he applies a ‘Hunter’ like pressure style below:

 Now the defense is probably something not that many associates with Triple G, due to his attacking output.
 However, Golovkin’s defense is very underrated and many of his opponents have struggled to hit him cleanly.
 Here is a list of defensive things he does well.